-The study found that people who were spiritual and measured high on a scale of divine entitlement were more likely to experience struggles with the divine and psychological distress.
+The study found that people who were spiritual and measured high on a scale of Divine entitlement were more likely to experience struggles with the Divine and psychological distress.
 They had more anxiety, stress, anger, and depression.
 They were also more likely to feel angry, abandoned, punished, unloved, and let down by the divine.

 According to research, entitlement in general is on the rise in our culture.
-There is, however, a recent backlash to some of the most well-known and well-researched specific types of entitlement: academic entitlement and sexual entitlement.

 While studies show that a healthy amount of humility is associated with lower levels of spiritual struggle and healthier approaches to spirituality, being too humble comes with its own set of problems.
 For example, if we are excessively humble, we might not take enough action toward our dreams or even turn down opportunities because we don’t want to hurt someone else’s chance at success.

 A healthy approach to manifesting requires a balance between taking confident action and humility.

 So, how do we know if we’ve crossed the line into Divine entitlement?
 Here are 5 signs to look out for.
 Some are inspired by the Divine Entitlement Scale and others are based on my clinical experience as a psychologist who works with many spiritual clients.

 1. You become aggressive when you don’t get your way